-Winter - Results (Tables 3 and 4) showed that significant amounts of water moved from the indoors through the insulation and wood deck and condensed in these materials during average winter weather conditions and winter design conditions.
-Since 1 gram of water is approximately equal to one milliliter, approximately 97 ml of water accumulate within or on each square meter (10.76 square feet) of the insulation and wood decking during each week in January.
-Condensation rates were nearly twice as high when the material properties reflect the moisture in the materials.
-Condensation rates were also doubled for the winter design condition as compared to the average January condition.
+Winter.
+The results of the steady-state water vapor diffusion analysis are presented in Tables 3 and 4.
+Results showed that significant amounts of water moved from the indoors through the insulation and wood deck and condensed in these materials during average winter weather conditions and winter design conditions.
+Since 1 gram of water is approximately equal to one cubic centimeter, approximately 97 cubic centimeters of water accumulate within or on each square meter (10.76 ft2) of the insulation and wood decking during each week in January.
+Condensation rates were nearly twice as high when the material properties reflected the moisture in the materials.
+Condensation rates were also doubled for the winter design condition compared to the average January condition.